Intel Edison for Beginners – Best Tutorial for Getting Started

 From our STAR Maker: Geeve George

-We makers love microcontrollers a lot!
-The endless possibilities that these pieces of hardware give to us – the Makers is endless!
-Ever wondered how small they keep getting?
-Well thanks to Intel I was awarded one of the world’s smallest open-source development board, a board so small that it removes huge barriers in the world of wearables and the Internet of Things!
-Its the Intel Edison Board.
-This Intel Edison for beginners tutorial will show you how to get started on working with this cool single board computer.
+We makers love microcontrollers!
+The possibilities that these pieces of hardware give us are endless!
+Ever wondered how they keep getting smaller and smaller?
+Thanks to Intel, I was awarded one of the world’s smallest open-source development boards.
+This board is so small that it removes huge barriers in the world of wearables and the Internet of Things!
+It’s the Intel Edison Board.
+This Intel Edison for beginners tutorial will show you how to get started working with this cool single board computer.

 Introduction to the Intel Edison board:

-The intel edison board is a really cool single board computer platform that helps you build amazing stuff just like the arduino board.
-Here, you can use platforms like: arduino, eclipse for working on it.
-This board uses an intel atom processor with a dual core CPU at 500 Mhz and a microcontroller at 100 Mhz.
-The edison board sports 1GB of memory, 4GB of storage and even has wifi and bluetooth 4.0 capabilities.
-It also has 40 GPIOs for plugging in all sorts of crazy sensors and motors you can think of.
-You can buy the board from here: Adafruit.
+The Intel Edison board is a really cool single board computer platform that helps you build amazing stuff just like the Arduino.
+You can use platforms like Arduino and Eclipse with Edison.
+This board uses an Intel Atom processor with a dual-core CPU at 500 Mhz and a microcontroller at 100 Mhz.
+The Edison board sports 1GB of memory, 4GB of storage, and even has wifi and Bluetooth 4.0 capabilities.
+It also has 40 GPIOs for plugging in all the crazy sensors and motors you can think of.

-Hope you have got the zeal in you ready!
+Hopefully, that gets you excited to work with Edison!
 Let’s get started with a quick unboxing video of the Intel Edison.
-This video will show you to setup the intel edison for the very first time.
-So if you are a beginner, this is the perfect video to watch before you get started with this single board computer It covers everything from unboxing, to starting to code using the arduino.
-So all you have to do is just sit back and watch this video from Intel:
+If you are a beginner, this video will get you get started with this single board computer.
+It covers everything from unboxing to coding.
+All you have to do is just sit back and watch this video from Intel:

-Also check out this cool video I made from my own unboxing.
-This was when I got my first Edison board, and was pumped up about building something using it:
+Also check out this video I made from my own unboxing.
+This was when I got my first Edison board, and was pumped to build something with it:

 I am a 15 year old Maker proudly from India!